How Businesses Can Dispute Chargebacks

 Use Fraud Protection Tools to Prevent Chargebacks

 Once a chargeback has been issued, it’s impossible to prevent it.
 This article discussed a few tips to dispute cases of friendly fraud.
-However, there are effective fraud protection tools to prevent future legitimate chargebacks, such as with 3-D Secure.
+However, there are effective fraud protection tools to prevent future legitimate chargebacks, such as 3-D Secure.
 3-D Secure refers to a three-step process that verifies a cardholder’s identification before an online credit or debit card transaction is authorized.
 By using 3DS, merchants can offload the liability to the issuing bank regarding fraudulent card charges.
 This is good for businesses because they will not have to pay chargeback fees for unauthorized charges.
 If you are interested in learning more about fraud prevention, contact TokenEx today.
-TokenEx is a leading tokenization and 3DS partner offering customers the freedom and flexibility to work with any payment processor they need and the ability to establish a holistic security strategy using various layers like 3-D Secure and network tokenization.
+TokenEx is a leading cloud tokenization and 3DS partner offering customers the freedom and flexibility to work with any payment processor they need and the ability to establish a holistic security strategy using various layers like 3-D Secure and network tokenization.